Call for Abstracts: “The ambivalence of emergent technologies: Malevolent creativity and civil security”

 Disclosure and conflicts of interest

-When an author discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify the journal editorial team or editorial board and cooperate with the editorial team to retract or correct the paper.
+If an author discovers any significant errors or inaccuracies in their published articles, they have the responsibility to inform the editorial team or board of the journal promptly.
+The author should also collaborate with the editorial team to retract or correct the paper as necessary.

 TATuP is committed to following these guidelines and enforcing the stated standards of behavior.
 To comply with ethical oversight, TATuP asks the members of the editorial team, editorial board, and scientific advisory board, "Special Topic" editors, authors, and reviewers to read the journal’s guidelines and this statement carefully and adhere to the conditions.
 Where TATuP suspects or is made aware of ethical breaches by members of the editorial team, editorial board, scientific advisory board, "Special Topic" editors, authors, or reviewers, TATuP will proceed to take the necessary measures, handling the suspected case with confidentiality.
 Depending on the scope and severity of the case, measures taken can range from contacting and investigating those under suspicion, to informing relevant institutions (e. g. those of members of the editorial team, editorial board, scientific advisory board, "Special Topic" editors, authors, and reviewers), and involving further institutions or organizations as appropriate.
 In doing so, TATuP will follow COPE guidelines and flowcharts.